-Being a member of the Social Security System or SSS entitles you to a wide range of benefits including, but not limited to, retirement benefit, disability benefit, maternity benefit, and funeral grant.
 If you’re not yet a member of SSS, now is a good time to become one.
 Thanks to the wonders of the Internet, you can now register as an SSS member using a computer or mobile device.
-Our SSS online registration guide will help you with the SSS online application process, so read on.
+Our SSS online registration and application guide will help you apply for SSS membership, so read on.

 The Social Security System (SSS) is the Philippine government’s social insurance program for workers in the professional, private and informal sectors.
 The SSS’ mission is to “provide meaningful protection to members and their families against the hazards of disability, sickness, maternity, old age, death and other contingencies resulting in loss of income or financial burden.”